-Kitchens are the most dangerous area in the home for people living with Alzheimer’s.
-You can find knives and other utensils that may cause harm, and that is not to mention that the stove, microwave.
-By way of instance, somebody may neglect to turn off the stove, increasing the risk of fire.
+The kitchen is the most dangerous area in the home for people living with Alzheimer’s.
+Knives and other utensils that may cause harm, and that is not to mention that the stove, microwave.
+For example, someone might neglect to turn off the stove, increasing the risk of fire.
 Keeping your loved one safe in the kitchen, thus, is a multifaceted job.
 Additionally, it may help to store sharp utensils in regions that are not readily available, such as cupboards.
 The source mentioned that people with Alzheimer’s must be kept away from the tap and sink if possible, on account of the risk of burns.
 If an individual residing with Alzheimer’s could be discouraged from entering the kitchen, their risk of injury will decrease.
 “Kitchens are possibly the most dangerous room in the home for people living with Alzheimer’s.”

-Worsening balance is a result of getting older, and people with Alzheimer’s are vulnerable to drops that can lead to serious injury.
+As we get older our sense of balance declines, and people with Alzheimer’s are vulnerable to drops that can lead to serious injury.
 Hazards that could cause drops include loose rugs, halls which are cluttered, stairways without hand rails and so on, the Centers for Disease Control and Prevention explained.
-Removing these dangers is comparatively easy: Caregivers are invited to ensure that walkways are kept clear at all times, which carpets and loose rugs are lost of.
-Hand rails should also be set up on staircases.
-An article from Senior Lifestyle advocated making the hand rail a bright color that’s visually striking, to help patients understand where the railing is.
-Know more about Alzheimers & Dementia care choices
+Removing these dangers is comparatively easy: Caregivers should ensure that walkways are kept clear at all times.
+You should also set up hand rails on staircases.
+An article from Senior Lifestyle advocates making the hand rail a bright color that’s visually striking, to help patients understand where the railing is.

 While it might look obvious, weapons such as firearms pose a particular threat.
-Patients could become confused and mishandle the weapons, placing themselves and others in danger.
-That’s why it’s imperative for all weapons to be stored in a safe.
-The kitchen can be a hazardous environment for individuals living with Alzheimer’s.
+Patients might mishandle the weapons after becoming confused, placing themselves and others in danger.
+That is why it’s imperative for all weapons to be stored in a safe.

 5. Hot water

-Those who have Alzheimer’s are at a higher risk of being burned – either while cooking in the kitchen, washing hands, running a bath and so forth.
-A post from Elder.org advised that health professionals ensure that vibrant colors are utilized on all taps – red and blue – so that patients are able to determine more readily which tap is which.
+Those with Alzheimer’s are at a greater risk of being burned while cooking, running a bath or even washing their hands.
+Elder.org advised in a post that health professionals should ensure that vibrant colors (red and blue) are utilized on all taps.
+Patients will be more readily able to determine which tap is which.

 6. Becoming lost

-It is typical for those who have Alzheimer’s to become confused about their whereabouts.
-Consequently, be lost, placing themselves at risk and they might attempt to leave home.
-That’s why it is important for caregivers to ensure that doors remain locked in any way times – especially when others are still asleep.
-The Alzheimer’s Association suggested placing up locks on the doorway, out of reach.
+Alzheimer’s sufferers are often confused about their whereabouts.
+Consequently, they become lost, and find themselves at risk if they have attempted to leave their home.
+Caregivers must ensure that doors remain locked at all times – especially when others are still asleep.
+The Alzheimer’s Association suggested placing locks up on the doorway, out of reach.